roolebo/tianocore.github.io/UDK.md

 [[EDK II]] is the open source project for which volunteers participate in development.
 The tip of this project is constantly updated for fixes and enhancements.

-[[UDK]] releases represent a fully validated implementation of a specific revision of [[EDK II source]], tested against Intel Architecture platforms.
+[[UDK]] releases represent a fully validated implementation of a specific revision of [[EDK II]] source, tested against Intel Architecture platforms.
 Each UDK release lists the corresponding EDK II version in the release notes.
 Each release is available as a ZIP file, and is mapped to a branch of the EDK II github project (example: https://github.com/tianocore/edk2/tree/UDK2015 for [[UDK2015]]).